● MONTESSORI ● REGGIO EMILIA ● WALDORF ● PLAY-BASED ● FOREST ●

 • Safety: Inquire about teacher credentials and program standards.
 Licensed programs have an oversight body that holds them to specific health and safety regulations.
 It can be helpful to see if programs have any infractions before enrolling your child.

 • Personality: How does your child learn best?
 Some children thrive in structured environments with clear routines, while others may benefit from a more play-based, exploratory approach.
-If you’re not sure, see if the program will allow you and your child to do a trial day or observe a class.
+If you’re not sure, see if the program will allow you and your child to do a trial day or observation.

 There are lot’s of ways to “do” early childhood education, but the best predictor of social, emotional, and academic achievement is confidence!
 So, regardless of philosophy-specific approaches to learning, find a program where your child will be content and build self-efficacy.